4th Grade

 habitat, diet, unique characteristics, and more—including how food chains work in the animal

-discover another!
+kingdom.
 As we complete animal-related activities throughout the year, each student will

 create a keepsake book filled with word searches, coloring pages, vocab, and more.
 We’ll even play